National Group

-The nine resigned their seats triggering simultaneous by-elections in March 1925, described as a "mini-general election", as a test of public opinion and sympathy with the mutiny.
-Seven of the seats were won by Cumann na nGaedheal; the other two were won by the abstentionist candidates of Sinn Féin, then led by Éamon de Valera.
-Seán Milroy was the only one of the Group who ran in a by-election to regain his seat.
+The March 1925 Dáil by-elections were held to fill the vacancies, described as a "mini-general election", and as a test of public opinion and sympathy with the mutiny.
+Seán Milroy, who had resigned from his seat in Cavan, contested the by-election in Dublin North; he was the only one of the resigned TDs who sought re-election.
 These saw the only time that by-elections to fill two vacancies in the same constituency occurred in Ireland, with Dublin North and Leitrim–Sligo electing two TDs.
+Seven of the seats were won by Cumann na nGaedheal; the other two were won by the abstentionist candidates of Sinn Féin, led by Éamon de Valera.